TypeStrong/atom-typescript/docs/faq.md

 <https://github.com/Microsoft/TypeScript-TmLanguage>, and ones specific
 to Atom to <https://github.com/atom/language-typescript>.

+## Atom can't find modules/files that I just added

+## Atom complains about errors that shouldn't happen with my tsconfig on new files

+Tsserver can be lazy in reindexing project files for performance reasons.
+You can manually tell it to refresh by running `typescript:reload-projects` command

 ## Which version of TypeScript does atom-typescript use?

 Your current version installed in your `node_modules`.
 This gets